← RichfieldLabsLockLens / Live on Android

 Capture photos without leaving a trail behind.

-LockLens is the RichfieldLabs private camera and encrypted photo vault now in development for Android.
-It is being designed for sensitive images, metadata-aware sharing, and local protection instead of defaulting to cloud galleries.
+LockLens is the RichfieldLabs private camera and encrypted photo vault for Android.
+Built for sensitive images, metadata-aware sharing, and local protection instead of defaulting to cloud galleries.

 Private Camera Flow